Open Enrollment FAQs

 See the How to Enroll guide.

-All fully benefits-eligible faculty and staff must make an active health plan election during October Open Enrollment for 2024 coverage.
-Employees will not automatically default into their current plan if no action is taken.
+All fully benefits-eligible faculty and staff must make an active health plan election during Open Enrollment for 2025 coverage.
+Employees will not automatically default to their current plan if no action is taken.

 In addition to making new elections, you can also: